Phase structure analysis of 2d lattice CP(1) model with $\theta$ term using tensor renormalization group method: Introduction

 It is therefore natural to study a toy model of QCD, namely CP($N-1$) model, which shares essential features with QCD such as asymptotic freedom, confinement, and the $\theta$ term.
 The CP($N-1$) model is characterized by two parameters, the inverse coupling constant $\beta$ and $\theta$, and its expected phase structure on the lattice is illustrated in Fig.~\ref{fig:phase_structure_CP1_pre}.
 Strong coupling analyses \cite{PhysRevLett.53.637, PhysRevD.55.3966} have shown that, at $\theta=\pi$ in the strong coupling region, the phase transition is of first-order, and that it becomes weaker as $\beta$ increases.
 For sufficiently large $\beta$, however, the strong coupling analysis ceases to be valid, and numerical methods are required.

 On the other hand, in the case of CP(1)($N=2$), there are qualitative predictions for the phase structure thanks to its relation to the Haldane conjecture.
 The conjecture states that the ground state of a one-dimensional spin-$s$ antiferromagnet drastically changes depending on the value of $s$, which is shown by using the effective model O(3) nonlinear $\sigma$ model \cite{HALDANE1983464,PhysRevLett.50.1153}.
 In this correspondence, the spin $s$ of the antiferromagnet maps to the $\theta$ parameter of the O(3) model, and it is found that the ground state is gapless at $\theta=\pi$, while it has a gap at $\theta=0$.
 When the ground state is gapless, the system is at a critical point where its universality class is reflected in the critical exponents.
 Analytical studies of the O(3) model using non-Abelian bosonization, etc., \cite{PhysRevB.36.5291,PhysRevLett.66.2429} have shown that its universality class is SU(2)$_{k=1}$ Wess-Zumino-Witten (WZW) model \cite{Wess:1971yu,Witten:1983ar}.
 Numerical studies of the lattice O(3) model have further confirmed the existence of the corresponding critical point at $\theta=\pi$ \cite{PhysRevLett.75.4524,PhysRevD.77.056008,PhysRevD.86.096009}.
+Furthermore, the study using D-theory regularization also produced results consistent with this prediction \cite{Caspar:2022llo}.
 Since the CP(1) model and the O(3) nonlinear $\sigma$ model are equivalent in the continuum limit, it is expected that the lattice CP(1) model also exhibits the same criticality at $\theta=\pi$.
+In fact, numerical calculation, which employs a sign-problem-free formulation of the CP(1) model based on the Villain-type regularization of the U(1) gauge theory coupled to 2-flavor Higgs fields, has found the expected critical points \cite{Sulejmanpasic:2020lyq}.

 Nevertheless, numerical studies of the lattice CP(1) model have not yet identified the expected critical point.
 In a MC study using the analytic continuation method, a critical point was observed around $\beta=0.5$, but the corresponding critical exponent did not agree with that of the SU(2)$_{k=1}$ WZW model \cite{PhysRevLett.98.257203}.
 This discrepancy may be attributed to the sign problem; to clarify this point, a method free from the sign problem, such as TRG method, is required.
 In the first TRG study \cite{Kawauchi:2017dnj}, a critical region was reported to emerge from $\beta\approx0.4$, whereas a subsequent study with a different coarse-graining algorithm \cite{PhysRevD.105.054507} found no evidence of a critical point up to $\beta=1.1$.
 In this way, contradictions remain regarding the existence of a critical region even when using TRG methods.